 If you want to do your bit, you might want to consider building a newt-friendly pond in your own garden, especially if you live in lowland England where the species is more common.

-Hire a skip for gardening waste you produce along the way, especially if you’ll need to clear some shrubs or trees to make space, and give the newts somewhere to live.
+Hire a skip for the gardening waste you produce along the way, especially if you’ll need to clear some shrubs or trees to make space and give the newts somewhere to live.

 3. Swiftly does it

 If you’re building a garage or a brick extension to your property, consider fitting one or more swift nesting bricks into the masonry.